An isovariant Elmendorf's theorem

-Finally, using the projective model structure on the category of diagrams $\mathsf{Fun}(\mathcal{L}_G^{op}, \mathsf{Top})$ and the transferred model structure on $\itop$, we prove the isovariant analogue of Elmendorf's theorem.
-A nonformal ingredient of the proof is Lemma \ref{linkscellular}, which states that the linking simplex functors $\imap(\Delta_G^\bullet,-)$ are cellular in the sense that they preserve filtered homotopy colimits and homotopy pushouts up to homotopy.
+Finally, using the projective model structure on the category of diagrams $\mathsf{Fun}(\mathcal{L}_G^{op}, \mathsf{Top})$ and the transferred model structure on $\itop$ extended to $\itop^\term$, we prove the isovariant analogue of Elmendorf's theorem.
+A nonformal ingredient of the proof is Lemma \ref{linkscellular}, which states that the linking simplex functors $\imap(\Delta_G^\bullet,-)$ are cellular in the sense that they preserve sequential homotopy colimits and homotopy pushouts up to homotopy.
 We prove this using semicontinuity arguments and careful deformations of simplices in the cylinder coordinates of the homotopy colimits.

 The paper is organized as follows.
 In section \ref{links}, we define the link orbit category $\mathcal{L}_G$ and the linking simplices $\Delta^\bullet_G$.
-In section \ref{modelstr}, we prove that $\itop$ has a cofibrantly generated model structure transferred across adjunctions with $\topp$.
+In section \ref{modelstr}, we prove that $\itop$ has a cofibrantly generated model structure transferred across adjunctions with $\topp$ and extend this structure to $\itop^\term$.
 Finally, in section \ref{elmsection}, we prove the main theorem, an isovariant version of Elmendorf's theorem.